Frequently Asked Vendor Questions

 What is the consignment model for my products?

-The consignment split starts at 25/75% in favor of the vendor.
+The consignment split for Ag vendors starts at 15/85% and for non-agricultural vendors 25/75% in favor of the vendor.
 The consignment period for agricultural products is based on the expected shelf life of the product.
 The consignment period for non-agricultural products is 120 days.

 How am I paid for my products?